 You can create real-time trends by two methods.
 The Real-Time Trend object provides a standard set of controls to select the data, set a time range, and specify the physical appearance of the graph.
 InTouch also includes the 16-Pen Trend Wizard, which is an optional control to create real-time and historical trends.
-For more information about creating real-time trends with the 16-Pen Trend Wizard, see Chapter 2, Using the 16-Pen Trend Wizard, in the InTouch® HMI Supplementary Components Guide.
+For more information about creating real-time trends with the 16-Pen Trend Wizard, see Creating a 16-Pen Trend in the InTouch® HMI Supplementary Components Guide.